Alice Musabende and Ellen Kennedy, 2010

 - Political Engagement.
 The Executive Director serves on Rep. Keith Ellison’s Foreign Affairs Roundtable, a quarterly meeting about global issues.
 World Without Genocide successfully advocated for a Genocide Awareness and Prevention bill that passed in the Minnesota legislature in 2013.

 - Student Chapters.
-World Without Genocide establishes chapters at high schools, colleges, and universities, including at William Mitchell College of Law.
+World Without Genocide establishes chapters at high schools, colleges, and universities, including at Mitchell Hamline School of Law.

 - Internships.
 We engage young people through internships and special programs, to develop leaders who make human rights and justice for all a central objective in their lives.